dinkzilla/mdl-ext/src/lightbox/readme.md

 ```
 {
   action, // one of: 'first', 'prev', 'next', 'last', 'play', 'pause', 'info', 'close', '' (empty string if no action assigned)
-  source  // the button instance that caused the event
+  source  // the button instance that caused the event, or the lightbox element if the a key triggered the event
 }
 ```